nginxinc/mra-auth-proxy/README.md

 application would use a real Amazon S3 implementation.
 For the purposes of a sample or reference application, we use an image provided by
 [lphoward](https://hub.docker.com/r/lphoward/fake-s3/ "Fake S3 image").

-The default configuration for all the components of the MRA, including the Auth Proxy service, is to use the [Fabric Model Architecture](https://www.nginx.com/blog/microservices-reference-architecture-nginx-fabric-model/ "Fabric Model").
+The default configuration for all the components of the MRA, including the Pages service, is to use the [Fabric Model Architecture](https://www.nginx.com/blog/microservices-reference-architecture-nginx-fabric-model/ "Fabric Model").
 Instructions for using the [Router Mesh](https://www.nginx.com/blog/microservices-reference-architecture-nginx-router-mesh-model/) or
 [Proxy Model](https://www.nginx.com/blog/microservices-reference-architecture-nginx-proxy-model/) architectures will be made available in the future.